 [1, 1, 1] (white) if a light–dark factor (such as the color's CIELAB lightness, L*, divided by 100) is greater than 0.5, or

 [0, 0, 0] (black) otherwise.

 [1, 1, 1] (white) if a light–dark factor is less than 0.5, or

 Other forms of binarization may classify pixels based at least in part on their positions in the image.

 Color Schemes and Harmonies

 The following techniques generate new colors that are related to existing colors.

-- Color harmonies(26) result by generating several colors that differ in hue (hue angle).
-For each color harmony given below, the following numbers are added to a hue angle(11) to generate the hues for the colors that make up that harmony:
+- Color harmonies(30) result by generating several colors that differ in hue (hue angle).
+For each color harmony given below, the following numbers are added to a hue angle(13) to generate the hues for the colors that make up that harmony:

 - Analogous: 0, Y, -Y, where Y is 2π/3 or less.
-In general, analogous colors are colors spaced at equal hue intervals from a central color.
+In general, analogous colors are two, four, or more colors spaced at equal hue intervals from a central color.